Robinpig/Note/docs/CS/memory/GC.md

 For moderate to large heaps, the headroom necessary may be between 20% and 50% of the heap though Hertz and Berger show that, in order to provide the same throughput, Java programs managed by mark-sweep collection may need a heap several times larger than if it were to be managed by explicit deallocation.

+### Mark-sweep garbage collection considerations

+**Mutator overhead**

+Mark-sweep in its simplest form imposes no overhead on mutator read and write operations.
+In contrast, reference counting imposes a significant overhead on the mutator.
+However, note that mark-sweep is also commonly used as a base algorithm for more sophisticated collectors which do require some synchronisation between mutator and collector.
+Both generational collectors, and concurrent and incremental collectors, require the mutator to inform the collector when they modify pointers.
+However, the overhead of doing so is typically small, a few percent of overall execution time.

+**Throughput**

+Combined with lazy sweeping, mark-sweep offers good throughput.
+The mark phase is comparatively cheap, and dominated by the cost of pointer chasing.
+It simply needs to set a bit or byte for each live object discovered, in contrast to algorithms like semispace copying collection (Chapter 4) or mark-compact (Chapter 3) which must copy or move objects.
+On the other hand, like all the tracing collectors in these initial chapters, marksweep requires that all mutators be stopped while the collector runs.
+The pause-time for collection depends on the program being run and its input, but can easily extend to several seconds or worse for large systems.

+**Space usage**

+Mark-sweep has significantly better space usage than approaches based on semispace copying.
+It also potentially has better space usage than reference counting algorithms.
+Mark-bits can often be stored at no cost in spare bits in object headers.
+Alternatively, if a side bitmap table is used, the space overhead depend on object alignment requirements;
+it will be no worse 1 /alignment of the heap (-k or -l4 of the heap, depending on architecture), and possibly better depending on alignment restrictions.
+Reference counting, on the other hand, requires a full slot in each object header to store counts (although this can be reduced if a limit is placed on the maximum reference count stored).
+Copying collectors make even worse use of available memory, dividing the available heap into two equally sized semispaces, only one of which is used by the mutator at any time.
+On the debit side, non-compacting collectors, like mark-sweep and reference counting, require more complex allocators, such as segregated fits free-lists.
+The structures needed to support such collectors impose a further, non-negligible overhead.
+Furthermore, non-compacting collectors can suffer from fragmentation, thus increasing their effective space usage.
+However, mark-sweep is a tracing algorithm.
+Like other tracing algorithms, it must identify all live objects in a space before it can reclaim the memory used by any dead objects.
+This is an expensive operation and so should be done infrequently.
+This means that tracing collectors must be given some headroom in which to operate in the heap.
+If the live objects occupy too large a proportion of the heap, and the allocators allocate too fast, then a mark-sweep collector will be called too often: it will thrash.
+For moderate to large heaps, the headroom necessary may be between 20% and 50% of the heap Uones, 1996] though Hertz and Berger [2005] show that, in order to provide the same throughput, Java programs managed by mark-sweep collection may need a heap several times larger than if it were to be managed by explicit deallocation.

+**To move or not to move?**

+Not moving objects has both advantages and disadvantages.
+Its benefit is that it makes mark-sweep a suitable candidate for use in uncooperative environments where there is no communication between language compiler and garbage collector.
+Without type-accurate information about the mutators' roots and the fields of objects, they cannot be updated with the new locations of moved objects - the putative 'root' might not be a pointer but other user data.
+In some cases, hybrid mostly-copying collection is possible.

+Here, a program's roots must be treated conservatively (if it looks like a pointer, assume it is a pointer), so the collector cannot move their referents.
+However, type-accurate information about the layout of objects is available to the collector so it can move others that are not otherwise pinned to their location.
+Safety in uncooperative systems managed by a conservative collector precludes the collector's modifying user data, including object headers.
+It also encourages placing collector metadata separate from user or other run-time system data, to reduce the risk of modification by the mutator.
+For both reasons, it is desirable to store mark-bits in bitmaps rather than object headers.

+The problem with not moving objects is that, in long running applications, the heap tends to become fragmented.
+Non-moving memory allocators require space $O(log{}{max/min})$ larger than the minimum possible, where min and max are the smallest and largest possible object sizes.
+Thus a non-compacting collector may have to be called more frequently than one that compacts.
+Note that all tracing collectors need sufficient headroom (say, 20-50%) in the heap in order to avoid thrashing the collector.

+**To avoid having performance suffer due to excessive fragmentation, many production collectors that use mark-sweep to manage a region of the heap also periodically use another algorithm such as mark-compact to defragment it.**
+This is particularly true if the application does not maintain fairly constant ratios of object sizes or allocates many very large objects.
+If the application allocates more large objects than it previously did, the result may be many small holes in the heap no longer being reused for new allocations of objects of the same size.
+Conversely, if the application begins to allocate smaller objects than before, these smaller objects might be allocated in gaps previously occupied by larger objects, with the remaining space in each gap being wasted.
+However, careful heap management can reduce the tendency to fragment by taking advantage of objects' tendency to live and die in clumps.
+Allocation with segregated-fits can also reduce the need to compact.

-### Mark-compact
+## Mark-compact garbage collection

 The major benefit of a compacted heap is that it allows very fast, sequential allocation, simply by testing against a heap limit and 'bumping' a free pointer by the size of the allocation request.
+The strategy we consider is in-place compaction of objects into one end of the same region.

 Mark-compact algorithms operate in a number of phases.
 The first phase is always a marking phase, which we discussed in the previous chapter.
 Then, further compacting phases compact the live data by relocating objects and updating the pointer values of all live references to objects that have moved.

 The number of passes over the heap, the order in which these are executed and the way in which objects are relocated varies from algorithm to algorithm.
 The compaction order has locality implications.
 Any moving collector may rearrange objects in the heap in one of three ways.

-- Arbitrary: objects are relocated without regard for their original order or whether they point to one another.
+- **Arbitrary**: objects are relocated without regard for their original order or whether they point to one another.
-- Linearising: objects are relocated so that they are adjacent to related objects, such as ones to which they refer, which refer to them, which are siblings in a data structure, and so on, as far as this is possible.
+- **Linearising**: objects are relocated so that they are adjacent to related objects, such as ones to which they refer, which refer to them, which are siblings in a data structure, and so on, as far as this is possible.
-- Sliding: objects are slid to one end of the heap, squeezing out garbage, thereby maintaining their original allocation order in the heap
+- **Sliding**: objects are slid to one end of the heap, squeezing out garbage, thereby maintaining their original allocation order in the heap

 Most compacting collectors of which we are aware use arbitrary or sliding orders.
 All modern mark-compact collectors implement sliding compaction, which does not interfere with mutator locality by changing the relative order of object placement.

+Compaction algorithms may impose further constraints.
+Arbitrary order algorithms handle objects of only a single size or compact objects of different sizes separately.
+Compaction may require two or three passes through the heap.
+It may be necessary to provide an extra slot in object headers to hold relocation information: such an overhead is likely to be significant for a general purpose memory manager.
+Compaction algorithms may impose restrictions on pointers.

 All compaction algorithms are invoked as follows: